 I needed to understand what made everyone else think she was amazing then hitch my wagon on her trailer and work together to achieve success.
 Not alone but as a team.
 Prior to that, things were not working well because we weren’t working well together.
 Let me rephrase that.
 Because I wasn’t working well with her.

-After that, we became a powerful team and I saw the value in meeting and accepting people as they were.
+After that, we became a powerful team and I saw the value in meeting and accepting people as they were and how to pause and consider opposite action especially as it relates to anger.
+Because the knee-jerk action due to that emotion is almost always one you shouldn’t take.
 I learned to look for the best qualities, and my art form was figuring out how to work well with whomever I was partnered with.
 That’s when my career started to take off.

 Our kids need to know these stories.
 Business people need to know these stories.
 Students need teachers to set expectations that failure is OK because that’s where the learning happens.